Tupelo, MS Business Opportunities

 Location and Transportation

-Tupelo’s location at the intersection of U.S. Highways 45 and 78 allows trucking companies to be roughly equidistant from Memphis, Tenn. and Birmingham, Ala. to the west and east, and Nashville, Tenn., and Jackson, Miss., to the north and south.
+Tupelo’s location at the intersection of U.S. Highways 45 and 78 (which will become Interstate 22) allows trucking companies to be roughly equidistant from Memphis, Tenn. and Birmingham, Ala. to the west and east, and Nashville, Tenn., and Jackson, Miss., to the north and south.
 Interstate transportation is also facilitated by two rail lines (Burlington Northern Santa Fe and Kansas City Southern) and Tupelo Regional Airport.

 Education and Workforce Training

-Several companies have announced expansions, including HM Richards, which is adding 800 jobs in Guntown.
+Several companies have announced expansions, including HM Richards in Guntown, which employs 800 people.
 The largest furniture builder in Northeast Mississippi added a production line in 2013 and hired hundreds of upholsterers, frame assemblers, sewing machine operators and top-stitchers.

 In addition, General Atomics added 80 jobs and invested $11 million at its Shannon plant to manufacture equipment for the defense, nuclear, oil and energy storage industries, and Tecumseh invested $10 million and will add 150 jobs over the next five years at its Verona site, where workers manufacture air compressor products.

-Tupelo has been home to two national banks' headquarters for more than 100 years, and both recently made significant acquisitions.
-BancorpSouth merged in 2014 with Central Community Corporation (Texas) as well as Ouachita Bancshares Corp.
-(Louisiana), with all banks taking the BancorpSouth name.
-Renasant Bank acquired Mississippi-based First M&F Corp. in 2014, which vaulted Renasant to $5.8 billion in total assets.
+Tupelo has been home to two national banks' headquarters for more than 100 years.
+With more than 300 locations in eight states, BancorpSouth holds more than $13 billion assets and regularly earns roughly $1 billion in annual revenue.
+In 2014, Renasant Bank acquired Mississippi-based First M&F Corp. in 2014, which vaulted Renasant to $5.8 billion in total assets.

 Retail and Urban Development